4molybdenum2/EduSmart/README.md

 - Signin/Signup with either your email or Google account.
 Verify your email if its not your Google Account.
 - You can sign-up as a teacher or a student.
 - You now have access to the Dashboard.
 Here you can access your courses or join a course by a link send by your teacher.
 - Click on a course to access its assginments.
-You can also submit your assignments here by uploading a file
+You can also submit your assignments here by uploading a file through Google Drive
 - You can access your tests through the tests tab.
 - Your teacher can access your submitted assignments or tests.
 - You have a calendar to get the latest events or to check any due assignments